 Burglary bail amount

 Many people are surprised to find that robbery and burglary have such different bail amounts.
 After all, what’s the difference between robbery and burglary anyway?
 The answer is actually quite a bit, and it shows in the amount of bail required per crime.
 The minimum burglary bail amount is $20,000.
 However, in some areas, it might be set at $50,000.
 When a burglary takes place on a residential property, the bail amount will be $50,000.
 If there is a sexual or violent offense that occurs during a burglary, the bail amount often escalates to $1,000,000.

 How much is bail for misdemeanors?

-Because misdemeanors are less serious offenses than felonies, the bail cost tends to be lower.
+Because misdemeanors in Colorado are less serious offenses than felonies, the bail cost tends to be lower.
 However, like felony bail amounts, the individual’s prior history will factor into the amount.
 For example, if the individual has multiple DUI charges, the judge might deem him or her too dangerous to release on bail.
 Furthermore, bail amounts change in each jurisdiction depending on the average income of that particular area.

 Assault and battery bail amount